lavinei/pybats/docs/source/Poisson_DGLM_In_Depth_Example/Poisson_DGLM_In_Depth_Example.rst

 ZAPE, but it’s a simple and easy point forecast to obtain.

-Okay, now let’s zoom in to just the final 60 days of forecasting, to a more detail picture of our online, sequential forecasts:
+Okay, now let’s zoom in to just the final 60 days of forecasting, to a more detailed picture of our online, sequential forecasts:

 .. code::